cxchew/Programming-Technique/README.md

 - About:
   > This is the final chapter for our programming technique 1.
 In this chapter, we have learnt to create our own variable by creating a data structure in our C++.
 This have simplify our process from declaring each variable in each function by creating a data structure that can use in any variable.

+## Reflection
+From the Programming Technique 1 course, I have learned programming skills with C++ to solve the problems.
+Covering a range of programming concepts and tools, from introduction of programming to solving problems through development of C++ program, I have deepened my understanding about programming and how it is essential for our daily life.
+Through various topics that I learned from the course, I have also learned multiple ways to make my coding program simpler and more efficient.
+Overall, exploring the course had helped me to develop an ability to create a solution by using programming skills.